webtranslateit/webtranslateit/README.md

     rake trans:upload[fr_FR]

 Upload to Web Translate It your files in a specific locale defined in Web Translate It’s interface.

-    rake trans:config

-Copy a `translation.yml` file to `config/translation.yml` if the file doesn’t exist.

 ### Automatically fetch new language files